The history of “The Fifth Discipline: The Art and Practice of Learning Organizations”

 Most mandates set for an organization or even a vision (to increase market share and raise revenue / funds / capital from sales) is a response to our past.
 Typically these are an event (or events at repeated frequency) from the past.
 Rise in crimes or rise in illnesses or rise in the number of citizens succumbing to HIV/AIDs or land conflicts or labour or spousal disputes or poverty and so on.

 In questioning the cause of the continued relevance of the mandate, these organizations work upstream in determining and dealing with the causality.
-In doing so, as we reduce the effects of the causality, it helps to reduce the costs of sustaining the institution setup for the mandate.
+In doing so, as we cut the effects of the causality, it helps to cut the costs of sustaining the institution setup for the mandate.

 This goes up against most concepts of management.
 Most ideas of management do not question the mandate.
 Just like the military.
 We ask, “Who is the enemy?”.
 We do not ask, “Why is he the enemy?”
 We do not ask, “Why jump?”.
 We ask, “How high?”